segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-aws.md

 beta: true
 ---

-Use the Databricks destination to ingest event data from Segment into the bronze layer of your Delta Lake hosted in Databricks/AWS (S3).
+With the Databricks Destination, you can ingest event data from Segment into the bronze layer of your Databricks Delta Lake.

-This page will help you connect the Databricks Destination with AWS (S3).
+This page will help you use the Databricks Destination to sync Segment events into your Databricks Delta Lake built on AWS.

 > info "Databricks Delta Lake Destination in beta"
 > The Databricks Delta Lake Destination is in beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.